wragge/operationbot/readme.md

 See: https://twitter.com/operationbot

-Tweets national security project names based on a random selection words.
+Tweets national security project names based on a random selection of words.

-Protecting Australia from meaning.
+Boldly protecting Australia from meaning.